robasonite/site-damnit/devlog.md

 # 2020-08-30

 I almost forgot this file existed!
 The configuration file is now a Python dictionary stored in `CONFIG.py`.
 I decided to move away from JSON because Python dictionaries don't require any extra processing.
 Just `import` and go!
 Also decided that Commonmark can stay as the LWML because it supports embedded HTML.
 Scrapped theme management because it's actually detrimental.
 Websites are supposed to have their own unique look and feel.
 Those who want to switch between themse periodically can simply replace the `templates` directory.
 Also, I decided to start putting the latest devlog entry at the top of README.

+# 2020-09-17

+Decided to use YAML for the config file.
+That way, tools like `cx_Freeze` could be used to generate stand-alone executables that don't require Python to be installed.
+The progam now has the ability to generate a default configuration file if it doesn't find one.